Remote proctoring involves sitting the test under live supervision using your own computer in a suitable location with internet connectivity.

 (Headphone, webcam or desktop)

 Testing with ProctorU requires a strong and stable internet connection to support screen sharing and remote proctoring software.
-Issues with stability or speed may prevent you from testing or may cause issues during your exam.
+Issues with stability or speed may prevent you from testing or may cause issues during your test.
 Try some of the tips on the ProctorU website if you are experiencing issues with your internet.

 Troubleshooting your microphone